pgrandin/linux-workshop/README.md

 # linux-workshop
-A workshop to store the config of the instances for a specific workshop
+A repo to store the config of the instances for a specific workshop